codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 By default, when a user [creates a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/), the definition can be loaded from the inline editor or any private or public Git repository.
 You can restrict this behavior and allow only specific Git sources or even disable completely the loading of pipeline definitions from Git repositories.

-## Define rules for access control
+## Rules for access control
 Define rules using the *who, what, where* pattern to control access to entities and resources.

-For each rule to define, select:
+For each rule, select:
 1. The team the rule applies to
 1. The CRUD (*Create/delete/read/update*) privileges the team has to the entity/resource
   * For almost all entities, the Create privilege requires a separate rule.